 One way to help students improve their writing abilities and become more aware of grammar is to have them use sentences from the story as models for their own writing.
 The idea is to write a sentence that follows the same grammatical pattern as the original.
 Here are the steps to follow:

 1. Put a sentence from the story on the board (or one that is slightly revised for this activity).
-Choose one with a simple grammatical structure.
-Here are some examples:
+Choose one with a grammatical structure that you think will be appropriate for the students.
+Here is an example: